DatabiteDev/databite/packages/connect/README.md

 # @databite/connect

-React components and hooks for integrating Databite connectors into your web applications with seamless authentication flows.
+React component for integrating Databite connectors into your web applications with seamless authentication flows.

 ## 📦 Project Structure